benjamin-musil/benjamin-musil.github.io/README.md

 **Texas A&M University** — *B.S.
 Mechanical Engineering, Minor in Computer Science (Dec 2017)*

 Graduate-level courses taken from the **University of Texas** *(Aug 2019 - May 2020)*
 - *Advanced Programming Tools* - Covered several popular frameworks and tools including React Native, Docker, Jenkins, and NoSQL.
-Semester project details for a full-stack webapp are shared below: [Line Picker](#line-picker).
+Semester project details for a full-stack webapp are shared below in [Projects](#projects).
 - *Software Testing* - Built a code coverage tool in Java from scratch that could be deployed to any existing Java project.
 - *Machine Learning* - As part of a project to predict winners of college football games based on team averages and play-by-play game progress, I wrote models for results of running plays and tested accuracies between using methods like XGBoost, RandomForest, and GaussianNB.